 Use: Ideal for lightweight camping and backpacking

-How we used Big Agnes Copper Spur HV UL2
+How we used the Big Agnes Copper Spur HV UL2

 Why there’s nothing worse than an overly heavy rucksack

 We’ve all been there: we’ve all overpacked our rucksacks and paid the price with sore shoulders, aching feet and the fact that you spend more time concentrating on the heavy load on your back than on the scenery in front of you.
 I like hiking but I don’t like regretting the weight I’m carrying.